-Former working partners who have faced the storm of adversity and flown to find new library homes.
-Ann is now a Fields Flying Falcon and Cindy a BIS Winged Dragon.
+Former working partners who have faced the storm of adversity and flown to find new homes.
+Ann is now working on technology integration at Region One ESC and Cindy a BIS head librarian in Germany.
 We love connecting kids with books and incorporating 21st century tools into lessons.
 Follow our blog and we will teach you on the fly...

 At my last campus library position, the students thought I was the library assistant because I "had to read them stories", and occasionally they saw me sitting in my office (that doubled as a storage room) doing the paperwork of ordering, grant writing, or completing reports.

 So if I wasn't the librarian, who was?
 According to the students, it was the two assistants who "checked out books."
 It seems the students thought my assistants had the "funner job".

 I picked up this book yesterday morning after reading about it in the NPR Book Review.
 I don’t normally read books like Never Fall Down, but when I picked it up and started reading, I was hooked.
 McCormick retells the story of a young boy forced into the Cambodian killing fields where he fights to survive for three years, eight months, and twenty days.
 Her story details experiences of Arn Chorn-Pond, making it one of the most unforgettable reads you’ll ever experience.
 Patricia McCormick has been the National Book Award Finalist, Gustav-Heinemann Peace Prize Winner 2009, ALA Best YA Book Winner 2007 and winner of countless other awards for her young adult books.